FastReports/FastReport-Cloud-Go/docs/FetchTaskVM.md

 NewFetchTaskVMWithDefaults instantiates a new FetchTaskVM object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetConnectionType

-`func (o *FetchTaskVM) GetConnectionType() DataSourceConnectionType`

-GetConnectionType returns the ConnectionType field if non-nil, zero value otherwise.

-### GetConnectionTypeOk

-`func (o *FetchTaskVM) GetConnectionTypeOk() (*DataSourceConnectionType, bool)`

-GetConnectionTypeOk returns a tuple with the ConnectionType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetConnectionType

-`func (o *FetchTaskVM) SetConnectionType(v DataSourceConnectionType)`

-SetConnectionType sets ConnectionType field to given value.

-### HasConnectionType

-`func (o *FetchTaskVM) HasConnectionType() bool`

-HasConnectionType returns a boolean if a field has been set.

-### GetConnectionString

-`func (o *FetchTaskVM) GetConnectionString() string`

-GetConnectionString returns the ConnectionString field if non-nil, zero value otherwise.

-### GetConnectionStringOk

-`func (o *FetchTaskVM) GetConnectionStringOk() (*string, bool)`

-GetConnectionStringOk returns a tuple with the ConnectionString field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetConnectionString

-`func (o *FetchTaskVM) SetConnectionString(v string)`

-SetConnectionString sets ConnectionString field to given value.

 ### GetName